Changissnz/nu_merchant_principal/README.md

 messages to be interpreted as impervious by their lack of substance underneath, vulnerable not because of truth but by the prospects of adversarial usage of those truths.
+A possible misconception on the "infrastructure" of operation, in this paragraph's explanation, is valuable enough to point out.
+If a prideful were to be labeled an "illusionist", and there is purported to be ample evidence for this labeling in the form of case events and the accomodated valid drawing of connections from those case events to the claims, the claims then serving as the ignition for the "infrastructure" to function for the stated purpose, such as correction or promotion, and the "infrastructure" does not work as intended, then the sequence from the prideful being an illusionist to the "infrastructure" acting on this labeling is ineffective by the stated intentions of cause-and-effect, the sequence having to fall under the category of reasoning in practice that is stubbed.